ana-e-uk/climate_data_integration/docs/best_practices.md

 **Final Grid:**
 While there are many grids to choose from, one with high accuracy (up to 1 meter for the whole world) is a common one we will convert our data to.
 This grid has the SRID [WGS 84](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS84) and is used by the Global Positioning System.
 Additional [reference](https://epsg.io/6933).

+[PostGIS](https://postgis.net/docs/ST_Transform.html) Provides a way to transform data from one grid to another.
+Other databases like [Snowflake](https://docs.snowflake.com/en/sql-reference/functions/st_transform) use this feature to work with their spatial data.

 ## Temporal Resolution
 **Possible Temporal Resolutions:** Minutes, Hourly, Daily, Monthly, Yearly,